 Related to speed is torque.
 Measured in Newton-metres (Nm), torque is the force the drill exerts to turn an object — a drill bit or a screwdriver bit in this case.

-If you’ve ever tried to drill or screw into a challenging piece of hardwood with a cordless drill, you will have felt that kickback as the drill struggles to turn and tries to turn you instead!
+If you’ve ever tried to drill or screw into a challenging piece of hardwood with a cordless drill, you’ll have felt kickback as the drill struggles to turn and tries to turn you instead!

-In general, 15-35Nm will suffice for drilling holes in softwood, but for anything more challenging, you need 35-50Nm.
-For driving small screws, you need 4-15Nm.
+In general, 15–35Nm will suffice for drilling holes in softwood, but you need 35–50Nm for anything more challenging.
+For driving small screws, you need 4–15Nm.

 My dad had the upper hand with his old brace drill — he could generate greater torque than any of today’s cordless drills.
 An average person can generate 100Nm of torque, and with the cranked handle of a hand brace, you can easily double this.